KristinaCastro/Election_Analysis/README.md

   - To automate the election audit process using Python, if done successfully the code we write will be used to audit other congressional districts, senetorial disctricts and local elections.

 ## Election-Audit Results:
    - How many votes were cast in this congressional election?
+    - 369,711 total votes were cast